 - Allow online referrals: Students should email their resumes.

 - What to submit with resume: Writers and Journalists need to submit 2 writing samples.
 Political Team, PR, Nonprofit Leadership and HR positions just need to submit their resumes.

-Please make sure can see all 8 positions, their expiry dates, along with the logo/name of the school in the top left-hand corner.
+Please make sure you can see all 7 positions, their expiry dates, along with the logo/name of the school in the top left-hand corner.

 To do this, you will probably need to reduce the size of your webpage before you take the screenshot to include everything.

 What if I can’t log into the account?
 Never request a password reset.